 5. Grand Theft Auto (1997-present)

 The Grand Theft Auto series thrived on controversy while becoming one of the most successful entertainment franchises in history.
-GTA consistently challenged social norms and sparked cultural debates, using satire and dark humor to reflect and critique real-world issues.

 The series proved that video games could offer experiences as rich and complex as movies or books.
 GTA’s influence on music culture was significant too, with carefully curated radio stations introducing players to new music and boosting artists’ careers through game inclusion.